RATIU5/flowline/FORMS.md

 ### 4.3.
 State Synchronization (Core -> DOM)

-- **Granular Updates via Derived Atoms**: The use of derived atoms in the core makes performant UI updates in the adapter straightforward.
+- **Granular, Scoped Updates for Performance**: A naive implementation would re-render the whole form on any change.
+A performant and robust implementation will:

-  1. Iterate over the keys of the form's schema (`Object.keys(form.schema.ast.propertySignatures)`).
+  1. Use `Effect.forEach(Object.keys(form.schema.ast.propertySignatures), (key) => ..., { concurrency: "inherit", discard: true })` to spawn a concurrent fiber for each form field.
-  2. For each field key, create its dedicated derived atom using `selectFieldState(form, key)`.
+  2. Each fiber will create a derived atom for its specific field using `selectFieldState(form, key)`.
-  3. Launch a **separate fiber** for each field that subscribes to changes from its derived atom.
-This can be done via `Atom.stream(fieldStateAtom)` and then running an effect on that stream.
+  3. The fiber will then subscribe to the stream of changes from this field-specific atom (`Atom.stream(fieldStateAtom)`) and perform targeted DOM updates for its corresponding input element and error message container.
-  4. This ensures that a change in one field's state _only_ triggers a DOM update for that specific field's input and error message container, achieving maximum performance and surgical precision in UI updates.
+  4. Because this `Effect.forEach` is run within the `bindForm`'s scope, all field-specific subscription fibers are automatically and safely interrupted and cleaned up when the form is unbound.

 - **Accessibility (A11y)**: This is a mandatory requirement.
   - When a field has an error, the input element MUST have `aria-invalid="true"`.